ggeerroo/mywebsite/README.md

 What conclusion would someone reach if they were to do an analysis of the whole?
 What kind of person would they think I was?
 Would there finally be an overarching cohesion?
 Would it just be a random collection of thoughts from a dispersed attention?
 This got deeper than intended.
-I value that side of myself that enojoys tinkering and learning.
+I value that side of myself that enjoys tinkering and learning.
 Maybe that's what this is.
-A digital monument to my playful self.
+A digital ode to my playful self.